hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step5-install.md

-Another make task will build be application as a plugin for `kubectl`.
+Another make task will build the application as a plugin for `kubectl`.

 `make cli-install`{{execute}}